-Ali son of Hussain was much more than just a 7th century religious leader.
+Ali Zayn Al-Abidin, the son of Hussain who survived the Battle of Karbala, was much more than just a 7th-century religious leader.
 He was a scholar admired by contemporary academics, an ascetic still praised by the world’s Sufis, and a pioneer of human rights.
 Here are just a few lessons we can learn from the life of this profound personality.

 Ali was unwell and just 22 years old when most of his male family members, including his father Hussain, were killed whilst standing up against the oppressive regime of the time (you can read more about Hussain’s sacrifice here).
 Whilst it would have been easy for Ali to give up after his experiences, he spent the rest of his life mirroring his father’s message.
 Ali lived by the following mantra: “And we will most certainly try you with somewhat of fear and hunger and loss of property and lives and fruits; and give good news to the patient, who, when a misfortune befalls them, say: Surely we are God’s and to Him we shall surely return.”
 (Qur’an, 2:155-156)